Back to blog

 Reduced hierarchical levels with preferential attention paid to managerial levels contribute to improved innovation and creativity levels.
 It reduces the level of bureaucracy, enhances flexibility in the decision-making process, and also increases the ability to address business challenges and opportunities.

-The weak centralization also promotes direct communication and encourages employees’ engagement in the decision-making process due to the lack of hierarchal layers.
-It is evident that in a flat structure, employees report to few layers of management hence there is an easy flow of information between leaders and employees.
-Here are 2 things that you should remember:
+The weak centralization also promotes direct communication and encourages employee engagement in the decision-making process due to the lack of hierarchical layers.
+In a flat structure, employees report to few management layers, so information flows easily between leaders and employees.
+Remember these two points:

 • Those organizations that have fewer levels of managerial hierarchy encourage teamwork, thus transforming the conventional vertical hierarchies into horizontal ones.